Agentic Software Issue Resolution with Large Language Models: A Survey: Benchmarks

 \textbf{D. Other Issue Types}

 SWE-bench and its variants primarily focus on evaluating end-to-end bug-fixing tasks~\cite{swebench,swebenchmutilingual,swebenchmutimodal,mutiswebench,swebenchverified}.
 However, in real-world software repositories, issues also include non-bug-fixing tasks such as efficiency optimization.
-Therefore, exploring the performance of LLMs on non-bug-fixing tasks is crucial.
-Researchers extend benchmarks to cover feature addition and performance optimization, two of the most common tasks in software development scenarios.
-For the feature addition task, FEA-Bench~\cite{FEABench} uses detailed code-level specifications as input, including function or class signatures, docstrings, and PR titles.
-NoCode-bench~\cite{nocode-bench} evaluates natural language–driven no-code feature addition tasks based on documentation changes.
-For efficiency optimization tasks, GSO~\cite{gso} combines an LLM-based judge with heuristic methods over code changes to identify performance-improving PRs from GitHub, thereby evaluating the ability of LLMs to optimize code performance.
-SWE-Perf~\cite{swe-perf} follows the construction pipeline of SWE-bench and leverages PRs and runtime environments to identify target tasks.
+Therefore, exploring the performance of LLMs on non-bug-fixing tasks is crucial. \revReplace{R3.18}{Researchers now extend benchmarks to four categories of non-bug-fixing tasks.
+For feature addition tasks~\cite{FEABench,nocode-bench,zhou2026featurebench} and performance optimization tasks~\cite{gso,swe-perf,ma2025swe}, benchmarks evaluate agents' ability to implement new functionality and improve program efficiency, respectively.
+For code refactoring tasks, SWE-Refactor~\cite{xu2026swe} evaluates repository-level tasks from real-world Java pull requests, requiring agents to preserve program behavior while improving code structure.
+Long-term software evolution tasks~\cite{shastry2026beyond,lam2026swe,thai2025swe} further evaluate agents across sequences of interdependent repository changes.}

 \textbf{E. Subtasks}